tanbiralam/InsightIQ/README.md

 ## ✨ Features

-*   **AI-Driven Text Generation:** Generates diverse creative text formats (poems, code, scripts, emails, etc.) using OpenAI's `gpt-3.5-turbo` model, with rate limiting and error handling.
+*   **AI-Driven Text Generation:** Generates creative text formats (poems, code, scripts, emails, etc.) using OpenAI's `gpt-3.5-turbo` model with rate limiting and error handling for robust performance.
-*   **AI Image Creation:** Creates images from text prompts via Stable Diffusion, integrated with the Replicate API, including robust error management.
+*   **AI Image Creation:** Creates images from text prompts via Stable Diffusion, integrated with the Replicate API, including comprehensive error management and status handling.
-*   **Real-time Support:** Offers instant support and chat functionalities for users with `crisp-sdk-web` integration.
+*   **Real-time Support:** Offers instant support and chat functionalities using `crisp-sdk-web` for seamless user communication.
 *   **Secure User Authentication:** Implements Clerk for secure user authentication and account management with customizable sign-in and sign-up flows.
-*   **Seamless Payment Integration:** Integrates Stripe for secure transactions, subscriptions, and payment processing, along with webhook support for event handling.
+*   **Seamless Payment Integration:** Integrates Stripe for secure transactions, subscriptions, and payment processing, including webhook support for reliable event handling.
-*   **Responsive UI:** Provides a user-friendly experience on various devices using a responsive design built with Tailwind CSS and Radix UI components.
+*   **Responsive UI:** Provides a user-friendly experience on various devices using a responsive design built with Tailwind CSS and Radix UI components for accessibility.
-*   **Persistent Data Storage:** Uses Prisma and PostgreSQL for efficient storage of user data, preferences, and other application data.
+*   **Persistent Data Storage:** Uses Prisma and PostgreSQL for efficient storage of user data, preferences, and application data.

 ## 📋 Prerequisites